In your meeting with Zoran Mamdani, you have not endorsed him yet.

 Whoever actually gets to be there live, it will be such a unique, amazing experience in their lifetime to be able to go to this fight.

-And for us, when you think about um when the fight is going on while the fight's happening and we're filming, one whole side of the backdrop will be the White House, and then the other side will be the Washington Monument.
+And for us, when you think about when the fight is going on, while the fight's happening, then we're filming, one whole side of the backdrop will be the White House, and then the other side will be the Washington Monument.

 How many fighters reach out to you that want to fight it?

-That's that's what I was gonna ask you because everybody wants everybody.
+That's what I was going to ask you.

 We're still a year away.